recursedev54/Mirror-Scope/Readme.md

       - Also Has Character Model for Prismals Game?
       - [x] yes
     - Molly
-      - Molly is a dog that lives in mirrordaw. she is a pup that helps you out when making tracks. you can give her Mida/DEFNotation/OSS commands and she'll perform them for you.
+      - Molly is a dog that lives in mirrordaw. she is a pup that helps you out when making ks. you can give her Mida/DEFNotation/OSS commands and she'll perform them for you.
 - # Daw features general
   - ### Highly Customizable UX/UI
     - By a order of magnitude that far exceeds any daw on the market